 And a little bit of investigation takes us to a page on the NPR site that shows this organization has ties to Big Pharma:

-While none of these means the site, tweet, or its claims are wrong it is worthwhile perspective to have before you decide to retweet the tweet or not.
+While none of these means the claims of the organization claims are wrong or false, it is a worthwhile perspective to have before you decide to retweet the tweet or not.
 Treat promoted tweets with suspicion.
-Someone is paying money to influence you, and it’s best to know who before retweeting or evaluating.
+Someone is paying money to influence you, and it’s best to know who before retweeting.